thesse1/webmethods-api-gateway-staging/README.md

 Let's consider this example: An API developer wants to make a change to the Petstore API.

-### Option A: Using a local repository
+### Option A: Using a local Git repository

+  - The API developer should first pull the latest changes from the central Git repository into his/her local repository.

-  - All of the APIs of the organization are available in VCS in the /apis folder.
+  - All of the APIs of the organization are available in Git in the /apis folder.
 This flat file representation of the APIs should be converted and imported into the developer's local development API Gateway environment or the central DESIGN environment for changes to be made.
 The developer uses the /bin/gateway_import_export_utils.bat Windows batch script to do this and import this API (and related assets like applications) to the local development environment or the central DESIGN environment.

   ```sh
 bin>gateway_import_export_utils.bat --importapi --api_name petstore --apigateway_url https://apigw-config.acme.com --apigateway_username hesseth --apigateway_password ***